apache/flink-statefun/docs/sdk/java.md

 PersistedAppendingBuffer<Integer> buffer = PersistedAppendingBuffer.of("my-buffer", Integer.class);
 {% endhighlight %}

+### Dynamic State Registration

+Using the above state types, a function's persisted state must be defined eagerly.
+You cannot use those state types to register new persisted state during invocations (i.e. in the ``invoke`` method) or after the function instance is created.

+If dynamic state registration is required, you can use a ``PersistedStateRegistry`` to achieve that:

+{% highlight java %}
+import org.apache.flink.statefun.sdk.Context;
+import org.apache.flink.statefun.sdk.FunctionType;
+import org.apache.flink.statefun.sdk.StatefulFunction;
+import org.apache.flink.statefun.sdk.annotations.Persisted;
+import org.apache.flink.statefun.sdk.state.PersistedStateRegistry;
+import org.apache.flink.statefun.sdk.state.PersistedValue;

+public class MyFunction implements StatefulFunction {

+	@Persisted
+	private final PersistedStateRegistry registry = new PersistedStateRegistry();

+	private PersistedValue<Integer> value;

+	public void invoke(Context context, Object input) {
+		if (value == null) {
+			value = PersistedValue.of("my-value", Integer.class);
+			registry.registerValue(valueOne);
+		}
+		int count = value.getOrDefault(0);
+		// ...
+	}
+}
+{% endhighlight %}

+Note how the ``PersistedValue`` field doesn't need to be annotated with the ``@Persisted`` annotations, and is initially empty.
+The state object is dynamically created during invocation and registered with the ``PersistedStateRegistry`` so that the system picks it up to be managed for fault-tolerance.

 ### State Expiration

 Persisted states may be configured to expire and be deleted after a specified duration.